Horbenkodev/hugo-blog/content/posts/software-development-do-it-inhouse-or-outsource/index.md

 publishDate: 2017-09-08T00:00:00.000Z
 image: hire-or-outsource1.jpg
 og_image: hire-or-outsource1.jpg
-description: We often hear that we live in the world of possibilities.
-However, how often do you hear what these possibilities are?
-Look at Apple.
-We love their computers and phones, the quality and innovations they bring.
-We also know that their products are a bit pricey - the newest iPhone would cost about
-  $1000 or more. $1000 for a device assembled in China!
+description: We live in a world full of possibilities, but how often do we truly explore them?
+Take Apple, known for its innovative yet pricey products, like the $1000 iPhone made in China.
 promote:
   promote: false
 top: false